The-Hitchhikers/algos/README.md

 ## **Packaging**

 Few words about project structure we currently support.
 Basically we support just a tree of folders/packages with problems.
-The naming approach looks kije this :
+The naming approach looks like this :
 ***language*** -> ***datastructure*** -> ***resource*** -> ***exact_problem*** -> ***classes_with_code***

 Java example :